dpa99c/cordova-plugin-crosswalk-data-migration/README.md

     - [ARMv7](https://github.com/dpa99c/cordova-plugin-crosswalk-data-migration-test-part1/build/crosswalk-data-migration-test-part-1-armv7.apk)
     - [x86](https://github.com/dpa99c/cordova-plugin-crosswalk-data-migration-test-part1/build/crosswalk-data-migration-test-part-1-x86.apk)
 - In the app:
-    - Observe "Webview" is "Crosswalk"
+    - Observe "webview" is "Crosswalk"
     - Press "Generate data" to generate some random data.
     - Press "Save to storage" to save it use the various local storage technologies.
     - Press "Reload page" or restart the app to convince yourself the data is saved.